DevExpress-Examples/blazor-theme-switcher/Readme.md

     ```

 This example uses the `HeadOutlet` component.
-Refer to the following Microsoft article for more information: [HeadOutlet Component](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/control-head-content#headoutlet-component).
+Refer to the following section of the **Control <head> content in ASP.NET Core Blazor apps** Microsoft article for more information: [HeadOutlet component](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/control-head-content#headoutlet-component).

 <!-- default file list -->
 ## Files to Review